matthieumeo/cookiecutter-pyxu/PROMPTS.md

 ## full_name

 Name of the main author(s) of this plugin.
-This will appear in the `setup.cfg` file.
+This will appear in the `pyproject.toml` file.
 If you publish your plugin to PyPI, the full_name will also be listed in the author metadata field.
 If multiple names are provided, separate by comas.

 ## email

-This is your preferred contact email address(es) and will appear in your `setup.cfg` file.
+This is your preferred contact email address(es) and will appear in your `pyproject.toml` file.
 If you publish your plugin to PyPI, this contact email address wil be listed next to the author's name(s).
 If multiple emails are provided, separate by comas.